mvillafuertem/scala-1/topics/foundations/introduction.md

 every detail of the Scala language, from the very fundamentals of programming, through the subtle finer details of the syntax and runtime, to advanced topics like metaprogramming and type theory.

-_Learing to code in Scala_ is launching with twenty beginner-level lessons, and will expand through 2020 and 2021 to offer over a hundred lessons covering every facet of Scala at beginner, intermediate and advanced level, organized into topics, and each one linked to the prerequisites that need to be understood before that lesson.
+_Learning to code in Scala_ is launching with twenty beginner-level lessons, and will expand through 2020 and 2021 to offer over a hundred lessons covering every facet of Scala at beginner, intermediate and advanced level, organized into topics, and each one linked to the prerequisites that need to be understood before that lesson.